 Speaking to creative students about creating a resume usually incites audible groans of frustration.
 I expect if you’re a creative, you understand how they feel!

 I get it.
-The standard of a resume seems incredibly outdated, especially in industries where you (rightly) believe the focus should be on your skills, ability to deliver work and their personal character.
+The standard of a resume seems incredibly outdated, especially in industries where you (rightly) believe the focus should be on your skills, ability to deliver work and personal character.
 The idea of a resume drums up images of dealing with suited managers and HR personnel, lengthy online applications, and stressful interviews.